josagie17/Team_9_Final_Project/README.md

 - The dataset has a good mix of continuouss and categorical data.
 - There are multiple variables realed to each other which makes it suitable for a machine learning model.

-Description of the source of data: The dataset was retreived from Kaggle and was out together through web scraping.
+Description of the source of data: The dataset was retreived from Kaggle and was put together through web scraping.

 Questions the team hopes to answer:
 The team is currently exploring different questions the data can answer.
 Some of our options include;